 Partitioning strategies for Azure Storage

 Table storage and blob storage are essentially key-value stores that are optimized to hold structured and unstructured data respectively.
 Storage queues provide a mechanism for building loosely coupled, scalable applications.
-Table storage, blob storage, and storage queues are created within the context of an Azure storage account.
+Table storage, file storage, blob storage, and storage queues are created within the context of an Azure storage account.
 Storage accounts support three forms of redundancy:

 - Locally redundant storage, which maintains three copies of data within a single datacenter.
 This form of redundancy protects against hardware failure but not against a disaster that encompasses the entire datacenter.

 - Zone-redundant storage, which maintains three copies of data spread across different datacenters within the same region (or across two geographically close regions).
 This form of redundancy can protect against disasters that occur within a single datacenter, but cannot protect against large-scale network disconnects that affect an entire region.
-Note that zone-redundant storage is currently only currently available for block blobs.
+Note that zone-redundant storage is currently only available for block blobs.

 - Geo-redundant storage, which maintains six copies of data: three copies in one region (your local region), and another three copies in a remote region.
 This form of redundancy provides the highest level of disaster protection.

 Microsoft has published scalability targets for Azure Storage.
 For more information, see the page Azure Storage scalability and performance targets on the Microsoft website.
 Currently, the total storage account capacity cannot exceed 500 TB.
-(This includes the size of data that's held in table storage and blob storage, as well as outstanding messages that are held in storage queue).
+(This includes the size of data that's held in table storage, file storage and blob storage, as well as outstanding messages that are held in storage queue).

 Partitioning Azure table storage